Explore every nook and cranny of the buzziest neighbourhood in the CBD. Here's where to eat, hang out, shop and even work out!

 Pot Yummy Yummy

 Craving hotpot but too lazy to arrange one with the buddies?
-Follow our lead indulge in hotpot for one at Pot Yummy Yummy.
-You get a mini hotpot to yourself with a choice of over seven soup bases.
+Follow our lead and indulge in hotpot for one at Pot Yummy Yummy.
+You get a mini hotpot to yourself with a choice of your favourite soup bases.
 Ingredients are placed on a conveyor belt so all you gotta do is plonk your favourites in the pot.
-There’s a sweet set lunch deal (meat of your choice with up to six ingredients from the belt) that we keep going back for over and over again.

-This new hang at the head of Telok Ayer is quite a pretty sight with swanky interiors, cut-out motifs and customised chairs with designs that almost look like batik prints.
-Beyond the facade, the resto offers everything from breakfast feasts and healthy lunch bowls to themed cocktails with an Asian twist.
+This spot is quite a pretty sight with swanky interiors, cut-out motifs and customised chairs with designs that almost look like batik prints.
+Beyond the facade, the resto offers everything from pizzas and healthy lunch bowls to themed cocktails with an Asian twist – think soju sangria.

 Chuan Hung Noodles